|Values are valid only on day of printing.|

 Very dilute specimens may not allow measurement of a urine creatinine level and, therefore, reporting of NTx values normalized to creatinine becomes impossible.

-Inadvertent collection of urine for NTx measurements in a collection bottle that contains an acidic preservative results in substantial artifactual elevations of apparent NTx concentrations; such specimens are unacceptable.
+Inadvertent collection of urine for NTx measurements in a collection bottle that contains an acidic preservative results in substantial artifactual elevations of apparent NTx concentrations; such specimens are unacceptable and will be rejected.

 All units are reported in nmol Bone Collagen Equivalents/mmol creatinine.